MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## Findings - prerequisit for understanding reccomendations
 - Most median delayed base is PHL
 - There are signficantly more departures in the afternoon than the morning
+- Out of the delayed flights in the morning, most are attributed to carrier delays But for delayed flights in the afternoon, the delays are heavily swayed towards late aircraft arrivals (Figure 8)

 ## RECCOMENDATIONS